kosticlab/aether/README.md

 # Aether

-Aether is a method for efficiently bidding on spot instances of cloud computing resources.
+Aether is a lightweight and easy-to-use method for efficiently bidding on underutilized cloud computing resources.
-Through its optimizing instance bidding, Aether is able to reduce cloud computing costs by nearly 90 percent.
+Through optimized instance bidding, Aether is able to reduce cloud computing costs by nearly ninety percent.
 By enabling users to distribute jobs across different cloud providers, Aether offers unprecedented flexibility.

 ---